aws-samples/amazon-cognito-with-x-for-web3auth/docs/en/HowToDeploy.md

   CognitoWithXStack.CognitoStackUserPoolId3E384F9B = us-west-2_abcdefghi
   ```

 - You can see the URL of Demo Application.
-Access to the `FrontendStack.FrontendStackAppURL` in output of CDK.
+Access to the `FrontendStack.FrontendStackCloudFrontURL` in output of CDK.

 - Activate the X login link function for Cognito's userPool by manual operation
   - Open the AWS Management Console and open the Cognito screen